All photos, video, and article by Jesús Ian Kumamoto

-After decades of legal battles, gay and lesbian couples were granted the constitutional right to marry in all 50 states on June, 2015; one year after that, a gunman opened fire on a gay nightclub in downtown Orlando, killing 49 people.
+On June 2015, gay and lesbian couples were granted the constitutional right to marry in all 50 states; one year after that, a gunman opened fire on a gay nightclub in downtown Orlando, killing 49 people.

-Despite the tragedy in Orlando, members of the LGBTQ community enjoy more rights and public acceptance than ever before.
-AIDS is no longer a death sentence and pride parades are held in every major U.S. city.
-For the first time, a majority of Americans (55%) support gay marriage, according to the Pew Research Center.
+Despite setbacks, members of the LGBTQ community enjoy more rights and public acceptance than ever before.
+AIDS, which largely affected the gay community in the 80s and 90s, is no longer a death sentence.
+Pride parades are held in every major U.S. city and for the first time a majority of Americans (55%) support gay marriage, according to the Pew Research Center.

 But progress can be a double-edged sword.
 For a community that seems to be flourishing, figures suggest that the LGBTQ community continues to struggle in complicated ways.
 40% of all homeless youth are LGBTQ, and gay people are 4 times more likely to attempt suicide than the general population.
 In addition, LGBTQ people are twice or three times more likely to be incarcerated, and more likely to run away from home.

 Almost half of homeless LGBT young people were forced out of their homes by their families and a third suffered from physical and/or emotional abuse, according to a Williams Institute survey of homeless youth organizations.

 The following piece is a multi-part journey through the hardships of a gay black man, a transgender woman, and a bisexual woman.
 Although the subjects are all young New Yorkers and part of the LGBTQ community, their experiences differ vastly.
 What they have in common, however, is overwhelming: they all feel, in one way or another, forgotten by their own community.
 They are young, queer, and left behind.

 Queer People of Color